 Unilever joins Europe's food top table

-LONDON (Reuters) - Long the laggard among Europe's food groups, Unilever (ULVR.L) is finally earning a place at the top table as far as investors are concerned by grinding out consistent results.
+LONDON, Aug 10 (Reuters) - Long the laggard among Europe's food groups, Unilever is finally earning a place at the top table as far as investors are concerned by grinding out consistent results.

-Although the Anglo-Dutch group's profitability still lags shareholder favorite Nestle (NESN.VX), it has overtaken French group Danone (DANO.PA) on that score and its shares now trade at a ratio to earnings not far short of its Swiss rival.
+Although the Anglo-Dutch group's profitability still lags shareholder favourite Nestle, it has overtaken French group Danone on that score and its shares now trade at a ratio to earnings not far short of its Swiss rival.